-The wedding banquet plays a central role at nuptial celebrations around the world, and German wedding banquets can be as opulent as any.
-However, many German families prefer sit-down dinners with a formal menu and a set number of courses to the buffet style.
-Germans usually do not dance between courses, beginning the dance after the last course.
-Instead, family and friends of the couple offer toasts and speeches.
+German wedding banquets can be as opulent as any in the world.
+However, many German families prefer their wedding banquets to be sit-down dinners with a formal, set menu rather than buffet style.
+Germans usually do not dance until after the last course is eaten.
+Instead, family and friends of the couple offer toasts and speeches during the meal.
 Sometimes, friends of the couple will enact theatrical or musical performances to poke light-hearted fun at bride and groom.
-Whatever the entertainment or format, you’re likely to find some of the following unique food and drinks served during weddings in the German-speaking:
+Whatever the entertainment or format, you’re likely to find some of the following unique food and drinks served during weddings in the German-speaking world.

 Hochzeitssuppe (Wedding Soup)